fotistsiou/java_tutorial/src/fotistsiou/javatutorial/b_java_fundamentals/h_methods/methods_built_in/random_class/RandomClass.md

   - It is guaranteed that the same seed produces the same sequence if the same Java runtime version is used because the algorithm is the same.

-## Creating a pseudorandom generator
+## Random Class
+- Random class is part of java.util package.
+- An instance of java Random class is used to generate random numbers.
-- Java provides the java.util.Random class to generate pseudorandom values of different types, such as `int`, `long`, `double`, and even `boolean`.
+- This class provides several methods to generate random numbers of type `integer`, `double`, `long`, `float`, and even `boolean`.
+- If two Random instances have same seed value, then they will generate same sequence of random numbers.
+- Java Random class is thread-safe, however in multithreaded environment it’s advised to use java.util.concurrent.ThreadLocalRandom class.

+## The constructors
-- We have two constructors to create an object of this class:
+We have two constructors to create an object of this class:
-  - `Random()` creates a new random generator and sets the seed of the generator to a value that is very likely to be distinct from any other invocation of this constructor.
+  - `Random()` creates a new random generator and seed value is created from system nano time.
-  - `Random(long seed)` creates a new random generator with the specified initial value of its internal state.
+  - `Random(long seed)` creates a new random generator with the specified seed value.

 ## The basic methods
 After we've created a generator, we can invoke one of the following methods of it: